-- CBNRM Initiative was a project that organized the international workshop on CBNRM (Washington DC, May 1998).
+- CBNRM Initiative was a World Bank project.
+It organized an international workshop on CBNRM (Washington DC, May 1998).
 CPRNet (Note 8) was a partner.
 It led to the establishment of the World Bank's CBNRM Net (Note 12). (see Devblog articles on CBNRM in Note 18.)

-- CBNRM Net was an international network for participants in the 1998 workshop (Note 11), and others that worked on CBNRM.
+- CBNRM Net was an international network, originally created for participants in the 1998 workshop (Note 11) and others that work on CBNRM.
 A website was established under the World Bank website.
 Regional training workshops were organized.
 Several Newsletters were published.
 It moved to Norway in 2000 and became a project under CBNRM Networking (Notes 13 and 14). (see Devblog articles on CBNRM in Note 18.)

-- CBNRM Networking was initially an informal network, responsible for work done under CBNRM Net (Note 14).
-It was formally registered as an NGO in Norway in 2009. (see Devblog articles on CBNRM in Note 18.)
+- CBNRM Networking is a network responsible for work done under CBNRM Net (Note 14).
+It was registered as an NGO in Norway in 2009. (see Devblog articles on CBNRM in Note 18.)

-- CBNRM Net was the continuation of the World Bank's CBNRM Net (Note 12).
+- CBNRM Net is the continuation of the World Bank's CBNRM Net (Note 12).
 It moved from the World Bank to Norway in 2000, and became a project under the Norwegian NGO CBNRM Networking (Note 13).
-It reaches people and organizations that use the CBNRM websites and on CBNRM (see Devblog articles on CBNRM in Note 18.)
+It caters to people and organizations that use the CBNRM websites and (see Devblog articles on CBNRM in Note 18.)